gfxdisp/ColorVideoVDP/README.md

 To check which `cvvdp_parameters.json` file is used, run `cvvdp` with `--verbose`.

-## Other metrics

-A command-line argument `--metric` can be used to specify one more more metrics to run.
-Run with `--help` to see the list of available metrics.
-Those are explained in [metrics.md](./metrics.md).

 ## Display model preview

 To preview the images/video that are sent to the metric (after applying a display model), pass `--metric dm-preview`.
 It will write OpenEXR images or HDR videos (`<base-name>-test.[exr|mp4]`, `<base-name>-reference.[exr|mp4]`) with the output of the display model.
 Those will be stored in the current directory or one specified with `--output-dir`.
 The files will contain absolute colour values, for example, `RGB=[100 100 100]` means D65 white at 100 nit luminance.